ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Extending Existing RLlib RLModules
 -----------------------------------

-RLlib provides a number of RLModules for different frameworks (e.g., PyTorch, TensorFlow, etc.).
+RLlib provides a number of RL Modules for different frameworks (e.g., PyTorch, TensorFlow, etc.).
 Extend these modules by inheriting from them and overriding the methods you need to customize.
 For example, extend :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule` and augment it with your own customization.
 Then pass the new customized class into the algorithm configuration.

-There are two possible ways to extend existing RLModules:
+There are two possible ways to extend existing RL Modules:

-.. tabbed:: Inheriting existing RLModules
+.. tabbed:: Inheriting existing RL Modules

-    One way to extend existing RLModules is to inherit from them and override the methods you need to customize.
+    One way to extend existing RL Modules is to inherit from them and override the methods you need to customize.
 For example, extend :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule` and augment it with your own customization.
 Then pass the new customized class into the algorithm configuration to use the PPO algorithm to optimize your custom RLModule.

     .. code-block:: python